cifren/OxPeckerDataBundle/Resources/doc/simpleConfig.md

 }
 ```

+####TIPS 1:
-Each Temporary table will have unique ID in the database, this is because when you want 2 scripts
-at the same time you don't want to work on the same tables and cross the data.
-But this is
+    Each Temporary table will have unique ID in the database, this is because when you want 2 scripts at the same time you don't want to work on the same tables and cross the data.
-really easy to use via the EntityManager.

-####TIPS:
+####TIPS 2:
     OxPecker will modify the table name temporarily of the entity and put it back at the end of the data treatment.

 Declare Derived table